samuel-lucas6/draft-lucas-bkdf/draft-lucas-balloon-hashing.md

 Inputs:

-- `password`: the password provided to the Balloon algorithm.
+- `key`: the key from the Balloon algorithm.
 - `salt`: the salt provided to the Balloon algorithm.
 - `spaceCost`: the space cost provided to the Balloon algorithm.
 - `timeCost`: the time cost provided to the Balloon algorithm.